Deep Hand

 Deep sensing and deep learning for myocontrol of the upper limb

-Within the project Deep Hand, self-powered hand prostheses are developed with the aim to help amputees regain some of the lost upper-limb functionalities.
-These should ideally be operated by using the activities of the remaining muscles.
-In order to achieve this, the Robotics Research Group of the University of Bremen develops an A-mode ultrasound scanning system for the detection of deep muscle activities.
-The acquired ultrasound data, in conjunction with the data from surface electromyography (sEMG), tactile sensing, strain sensing and electrical impedance tomography (EIT), will be fused.
-Deep learning methods are then used to improve the reliability of the prostheses control.
+Within the Deep Hand project, self-powered hand prostheses are being developed with the aim of helping amputees regain some lost upper-limb functionalities.
+Ideally, these should be operated using the activities of the remaining muscles.
+To achieve this, the Robotics Research Group at the University of Bremen is developing an ultrasound scanning system for detecting deep muscle activities.
+The acquired ultrasound data will be fused with data from surface electromyography (sEMG), force myography (FMG), and electrical impedance tomography (EIT).
+Deep learning methods are then used to improve the reliability of prosthetic control.

 Donee: University of Bremen